swyddfa/lsp-devtools/docs/pytest-lsp/howto/testing-json-rpc-servers.rst

 - client to server request ``math/add``, returns the sum of two numbers ``a`` and ``b``
 - client to server request ``math/sub``, returns the difference of two numbers ``a`` and ``b``
+- client to server notification ``server/exit`` that instructs the server to exit
 - server to client notification ``log/message``, allows the server to send debug messages to the client.

 .. note::